MicrosoftDocs/MIMDocs/MIMDocs/preparing-domain-gmsa.md

 3. If you plan to run Password Change Notification Service, you need to register Service Principal Name by executing this PowerShell command:

     ```PowerShell
-    Set-ADServiceAccount -Identity MIMSyncGMSAsvc -ServicePrincipalNames @{Add="PCNSCLNT/mimsync.contoso.com,PCNSCLNT/mimsync"}
+    Set-ADServiceAccount -Identity MIMSyncGMSAsvc -ServicePrincipalNames @{Add="PCNSCLNT/mimsync.contoso.com"}
     ```

-    >[!IMPORTANT]
+4. Reboot your MIM Synchronization server to refresh a Kerberos token associated with the server as the "MIMSync_Server" group membership has changed

+## Create MIM Service Management Agent service account

+There are two options available:

+1. Use MIM Synchronization Service group managed service account

- You can skip creation of the MIM Service Management Agent service account (MIM MA account) and enable 'Use MIMSync Account' option when creating MIM Service Management Agent.
-In this case, use MIM Synchronization Service gMSA name, e.g. contoso\MIMSyncGMSAsvc$, instead of the MIM MA account in the MIM Service installer and leave the password empty. <br/>Also, do not enable 'Deny Logon from Network' for the MIM Synchronization Service gMSA as MIM MA account requires 'Allow Network Logon' permissions.
+    You can skip creation of the MIM Service Management Agent service account (MIM MA account).
+In this case, use MIM Synchronization Service gMSA name, e.g. *contoso\MIMSyncGMSAsvc$*, instead of the MIM MA account when installing MIM Service.
+Later on in the MIM Service Management Agent configuration enable *'Use MIMSync Account'* option.

+    Do not enable 'Deny Logon from Network' for the MIM Synchronization Service gMSA as MIM MA account requires 'Allow Network Logon' permission.

+1. Use a regular service account

+    Start PowerShell as domain administrator and type the following to create new AD domain user

+    ```PowerShell
+    $sp = ConvertTo-SecureString "Pass@word1" –asplaintext –force

+    New-ADUser –SamAccountName svcMIMMA –name svcMIMMA
+    Set-ADAccountPassword –identity svcMIMMA –NewPassword $sp
+    Set-ADUser –identity svcMIMMA –Enabled 1 –PasswordNeverExpires 1
+    ```
+    Do not enable 'Deny Logon from Network' for the MIM MA account as it requires 'Allow Network Logon' permission.

 ## Create MIM Service accounts and groups

-1. Create a group called *MIMService_Servers* and add all MIM Service and Portal servers to this group.
+1. Create a group *MIMService_Servers* and add all MIM Service servers to this group.
-    Start PowerShell and type the following PowerShell script as domain admin to create new AD group for MIM Service and Portal Servers and add MIM servers, e.g. *MIMPortal.contoso.com*, into this group.
+    Start PowerShell and type the following PowerShell script as domain admin to create new AD group for MIM Service servers and add MIM Service server Active Directory computer account, e.g. *contoso\MIMPortal$*, into this group

     ```PowerShell
     New-ADGroup –name MIMService_Servers –GroupCategory Security –GroupScope Global –SamAccountName MIMService_Servers